-Considering annual mean temperatures only, the mean annual temperature increased by 1.4°C between the 1970s and the 2000s and then remained about the same in the 2010s (1.3°C warming compared to the 1970s).
+The mean annual temperature increased by 1.4°C between the 1970s and the 2000s and then remained about the same in the 2010s (1.3°C warming compared to the 1970s).
 About 90 percent of the observed increase occurred between the 1980s and 1990s.
 Mean annual decadal-averaged temperatures have varied by only 0.2°C since the 1990s.
+The base period used to determine the mean annual temperature was updated for the 2020 ASER from a range of 1981 to 2010 to a range of 1991 to 2020.
+The mean annual temperature increased by about 0.6°C, mainly because the cooler 1980s values had been eliminated.

 Decadal precipitation averages suggest some important changes in precipitation patterns in Oak Ridge over the period from the 1970s to 2010s.
 Although overall decadal precipitation averages have remained within a window of about 48 to 60 in. annually, there have been some decadal shifts in the patterns of rainfall on a monthly and seasonal scale.
 During winter (December, January, and February), precipitation remained fairly constant since the 1970s, but there has been a significant increase in February precipitation in the 2010s (as well as an increase for winter overall since the 2000s).
 Spring precipitation (March, April, and May) has declined about 20 percent since the 1970s.
 For summer precipitation (June, July, and August), changes in precipitation are mixed.
 June values have changed little in the 2010s versus the 1970s, but July values have increased about 20 percent, and August values declined about 20 percent.
 Similar patterns are revealed for the fall months.
 September in the 2010s shows about a 10 percent increase compared to the 1970s while October shows about a 10 percent decrease.
 There was little change in precipitation for November.
 Overall, annual average precipitation in the 2010s is only about 3 percent less than in the 1970s (59.68 versus 58.18 in.).
 Also, both the 1980s and 2000s were 10 percent to 20 percent drier than the 2010s while the 1990s exhibited similar precipitation.
-The most recent calendar year (2019) yielded precipitation totals about 40 percent above the 30-year mean, with a total of 1,847 mm (72.72 in.).
-The total period of observed precipitation for Oak Ridge covers the period from 1948 to 2019.
+The precipitation total for CY 2020, 1,801 mm (70.89 in.), was about 20 percent above the 30-year mean.
+The total period of observed precipitation for Oak Ridge covers the period from 1948 to 2020.

 The previously discussed increase in winter temperatures by the 2000s and 2010s has affected monthly and annual snowfall amounts.
 During the 1970s and 1980s, snowfall averaged about 25.4 to 28 cm (10 to 11 in.) annually in Oak Ridge.
-However, during the most recent two decades (2000s and 2010s), snowfall has averaged only 9.8 cm (3.9 in) per year.
+However, during the most recent two decades (2000s and 2010s), snowfall has averaged only 9.8 cm (3.9 in.) per year.
 This decrease seems to have occurred largely since the mid-1990s.
 There has been a slight cooling of January and February temperatures in the 2010s compared to the 2000s, which seems to have reversed the decrease in snowfall slightly, with annual averages of 13.2 cm (5.2 in.).
 Concurrent with the overall decrease in snowfall, the annual number of hours of subfreezing weather has generally declined since the 1980s (see Table B.3).
 However, the number of subfreezing hours during 2010 (1,123 h) was the highest recorded since 1988.
 January 2014 was the coldest January since 1985, with 371 subfreezing hours, and February 2015 was the coldest February since 1978, also with 371 subfreezing hours.